eidoom/learning-tilemaps/README.md

 Only you can free the land of the wicked ghouls that terrorise it!
 You have been divinely gifted with the power to stop these ethereal monsters!
+Be sure to smite with the appropriate spell!

 Return this place to its former pastoral glory!
 Just remember you can't swim!